siboehm/GPU-napkin-math/README.md

         - Adam: 2 * parameters
         - SGD: 0

-# GPU latency numbers that a very small number of people might profit from being able to look up quickly
+# GPU latency numbers that a small number of people might profit from being able to look up quickly

 ## Compute